timyiu478/mit-distributed-systems/papers/write-ups/raft.md

 * Otherwise, a server could vote multiple times (to different server) in the same term after a crash, violating the election safety property of Raft.

 Q. Could a received InstallSnapshot RPC cause the state machine to go backwards in time?
 That is, could step 8 in Figure 13 cause the state machine to be reset so that it reflects fewer executed operations?
 If yes, explain how this could happen.
 If no, explain why it can't happen.

+Q. How client finds the leader?

+* When a client first starts up, it connects to a randomlychosen server.
+* If the client’s first choice is not the leader, that server will reject the client’s request and supply information about the most recent leader it has heard from (AppendEntries requests include the network address of the leader).
+* If the leader crashes, client requests will timeout; clients then try again with randomly-chosen servers.

+Q. How Raft supports linearizable semantics?